-The effect of MCP outgasing can be reduced by running a degas procedure.
-To do so the detector must be operated at a high count rate of about the maximum count rate (check your specification sheet) for a time period of about 8 hours.
+The effect of MCP outgassing can be reduced by running a degas procedure.
+To do so the detector must be operated at a count rate of about a factor of three higher (if possible - maximum count rates must be respected of course) than the count rate which is planned for the specific application (e.g. count rates of about 3 million counts per sec when a count rate of 1 counts per sec is planned for the application).